History of Japanese foreign relations: World War I

 Japan joined the Allies of the First World War hoping to share in the spoils following victory.
 Japan made modest territorial gains by conquering Imperial Germany's scattered possessions in the Pacific and China on behalf of the Allied cause however the Entente states pushed back hard against Japan's attempt to dominate China through the Twenty-One Demands of 1915.
 Its occupation of Siberia proved unproductive.
 Japan's wartime diplomacy and limited military action ultimately produced few long term results.
 At the Paris Peace Conference in 1919, Japanese requests for a recognition of racial equality amongst the victorious member states was rejected.
 Following the conclusion of the war, Japan began to sink increasingly into diplomatic isolation.
 The 1902 alliance with Britain was not renewed in 1922 because of heavy pressure on Britain from Canada and the United States.
 In the 1920s Japanese diplomacy was rooted in a largely liberal democratic political system, and favored internationalism.
 By the mid-1930s, however, Japan was rapidly reversing, rejecting democracy at home, as the Army seized more and more power, and rejecting internationalism and liberalism.
 By the late 1930s Japan was building closer and closer ties with Nazi Germany and Fascist Italy.

 Japan put heavy pressure on China in 1915, especially in the Twenty-One Demands.
 The U.S. helped China push back, thus moderating the pressure.
 As the Russian pro-Allied state collapsed into Bolshevik central control and multiple civil wars on the Russian periphery, the Allies deployed forces into Russian territory hoping to bolster the Anti-Communist factions.
 The United States sent 8,000 troops to Siberia, and Japan sent 80,000.
 Japan's goal was less about focused on aiding the Allies cause as it was to ultimately take control of the trans-Siberian Railroad, and adjacent properties, giving it massive control over Manchuria.
-The Americans, originally focused their efforts to help Czechoslovakian prisoners escape, increasingly, found their role was to watch and block Japanese expansion.
+The Americans, originally focused their efforts to help Czechoslovak prisoners escape, increasingly, found their role was to watch and block Japanese expansion.
 Both nations withdrew their troops in 1920, as Lenin's Bolsheviks solidified their control over Russia.

 At the Paris Peace Conference in 1919, Japan was awarded a League of Nations mandate over a number of smaller islands and territory that had previously been part of the German Empire.
 Japan was disappointed when its draft resolution condemning racism in international affairs, was dropped from the agenda.
 However, its main demand, which it pursued relentlessly, was to obtain permanent control of Germany's holdings in Shantung, China, which Japan captured early in the war.
 China protested furiously, but had little leverage.
 The Shandong Problem appeared initially to be a Japanese victory, but Tokyo soon had second thoughts as widespread protests inside China led to the May Fourth Movement led by angry radical students.
 Finally in 1922, following mediation by the U.S. and Great Britain, Japan was forced to return Shantung to China.